tollwerk/TYPO3-ext-tw_base/Docs/ViewHelpers/Page/title.md

 }
 ```

+HINT: The `"flex"` key is chosen arbitrarily.

 The `title` string provided to the viewhelper may also contain a placeholder `"%s"`.
-In that case you also have to provide the `replace` argument which lists one ore more keys of registered title providers that will be evaluated in the given order.
-The first title provider returning a non-empty value will be used to replace the placeholder.viewhelper
+In that case you also have to provide the `replace` argument listing one ore more keys of registered title providers that will be evaluated in the given order.
+The first title provider returning a non-empty value will be used to replace the placeholder:

 ```html
 <base:page.title title="Custom title | %s" replace="blog record"/>